bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 And I don't think most people even know about that, aside from people who are very close to core work.
 So maybe we can touch up on it, but I'm not sure if there is much value in sort of  expanding too much on that.

-## Practical examples of OP_VAULT
+## Practical examples of `OP_VAULT`

 NVK: 00:10:34

-Why don't you give us  some some examples of what you could do right now? give us some practical stuff.
+Why don't you give us  some some examples of what you could do right now?
+Give us some practical stuff.

 James: 00:10:41

- as a 30 second kind of overview of how you could do vaults today.
+As a 30 second kind of overview of how you could do vaults today.
 There are really two techniques.
 Number one is to generate these temporary keys and basically use those keys to sign, a number of transactions that spend coins in certain ways.
 And then you delete those keys.
 And so after you've sent the coins into those transactions that are controlled by the keys that you just deleted, they're basically locked into a covenant structure.
 The other thing that you can do is kind of the way that Revault works, where you have sort of a big array, a big multi-sig setup.
 And some of those keys are controlled by computers that will just kind of auto sign on the basis of certain conditions.
-An so I think in the in the pre-signed transaction ephemeral key thing it's tricky because  you say key deletion is really tough and you have to kind of , you're locked into all the parameters that you choose when you're creating the vault,  what key it's going to get transferred to, what amount, who's managing the fees, and you have to keep track of all that transaction information.
+An so I think in the in the pre-signed transaction ephemeral key thing it's tricky because you say key deletion is really tough and you have to kind of, you're locked into all the parameters that you choose when you're creating the vault, what key it's going to get transferred to, what amount, who's managing the fees, and you have to keep track of all that transaction information.
 And then if you're going to go with the more  sort of flexible revault implementation, there's a big infrastructure burden, or I mean, bigger infrastructure burden in terms of  running all those auto signers and making sure everything's online and available and all that.

 Antoine: 00:11:59